lehuyPTIT/Todo_App/README.md

 INSTALLATION
 ------------
-- Install the lastest version of Node and NPM (recommend)
+- Install the lastest version of Node and NPM.
 - Navigate to project folder.
 - Run: "npm install" to install neccessary packets for the project.